pannaf/valkyrie/README.md

 # V : AI Personal Trainer

+Meet V!
+Your new virtual personal trainer! 🙃

-My entry for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
+This repo has the code for my entry for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).

 TODO system diagram